ShinyGua/Parking_Entrance_Monitor_System/README.md

 ## Description of Project

-This is a parking entrance monitoring system to colulation how many parking spots are available.
+This is a parking entrance monitoring system to calculate how many parking spots are available.
 Besides, the real-time monitoring video is fuzzy by a physical blur filter fixed at a camera to preserve people' and the vehicles' privacy.
 The algorithm mainly relies on background subtraction, provided by OpenCV and convolutional neural network (CNN), supplied by TensorFlow.

 THis is a short video demo about this project: